jwnimmer-tri/drake/README.md

-This is the base branch for 567 testing.
+This is the PR commit, as of the second push.

 # Drake